October 12th – 21st 2022

 The second part, through the mountains of southern Albania, will be no less engaging, raising the definition of wilderness and offroad challenges to a completely new level.
 Southern Albania also features many notable highlights, such as the Tomorrica and several other riverbed trails, the ancient town of Voskopoje or the thermal springs of Benja, ending the tour after almost two weeks camping on a magnificent beach of the Ionean sea, giving you a true mediterranean, fitting experience to enjoy after all the mountain excitement.
 Those who have arrived by the port of Durres will need about 2 hours of driving along good quality coastal roads to return to the ferry on the last day (day 13), while others can enjoy a prolonged stay at the seaside, if they’ve reserved more free time after the tour.

-During those two weeks we will drive through landscapes of breathtaking beauty, on trails that are at moments challenging, stretching over vast uninhabited areas, We’ll cross several rivers on our way, drive through sandy riverbanks, as well as conquer some very rocky mountain trails.
+During those ten days we will drive through landscapes of breathtaking beauty, on trails that are at moments challenging, stretching over vast uninhabited areas, We’ll cross several rivers on our way, drive through sandy riverbanks, as well as conquer some very rocky mountain trails.
 We’ll navigate muddy paths deep in the ancient forests of south Balkans.
 Throughout the tour we’ll camp in remote wilderness areas far from any sign of civilization, free from restrictions and rangers.
 The dynamic, everchanging landscapes will make this a true offroad adventure, which is guaranteed to fulfill every true overlander’s dream!

 During the tour we’ll be sleeping on nice natural campsites in total wilderness, often near rivers, streams or lakes.
 Our average time of arrival to campsite is around 17:00, and morning departure time will be around 9:00.
 Athough these are wild and remote areas, risk from wildlife is only theoretical, so you can be relaxed during camping, requiring no extra protection.
 However, you’re advised to have warm clothing and warm, good quality sleeping bags, because in the high mountains temeperatures can drop to single digits during the night, even in the summer (we’ll often camp above the altitude of 1000 m).
 To make camping more comfortable, you should have folding tables and chairs, as well as cooking equipment for food, mobile refrigerator (12 V), etc. Three times during the tour we will sleep in some discrete, out of the way hotels.
 We’ll stop for resupplying food and fuel every 2-4 days of the tour (whenever our trail passes by a major town).
 The participants normally prepare their own food during the tour, but on occasions there will be an opportunity to eat in restaurants.